tc39/notes/meetings/2019-06/june-4.md

 MM: Not suggesting that CSP should be changed, suggesting that a flag be added.
 Then at least the host has enough information that it could make a sensible decision, even though the browser is already committed to not doing so.

-MS: later in this session I will be floating a proposal that provides more context to the host callout.
+MLS: later in this session I will be floating a proposal that provides more context to the host callout.
 Domenic is right that this is a need-consensus so the scope is very narrow for this specific topic.

-MS: do we have consensus?
+MLS: do we have consensus?

 YS: do we have consensus from the room? (thumbs up) Anything from anyone remote? )